Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 ...

-So what happened ?
-Actually, the value of the file descriptor was -1
+So what happened?
+Actually, the value of the file descriptor was -1.
+Which, of course,

 the case where the file descriptor is not valid.